Battle of Sedan: Battle

-Nonstop German artillery fire on the helpless French infantry and artillery and Prussian attacks from the northwest and east and Bavarian attacks from the southwest drove the Army of Châlons north into the Bois de la Garenne, where it was surrounded.
+German artillery fire on the French infantry and artillery and Prussian attacks from the northwest and east and Bavarian attacks from the southwest drove the Army of Châlons north into the Bois de la Garenne, where it was surrounded.
 Wimpffen at 13:00 gave orders for a breakout to the south.
-The attacks failed completely or did not get going at all and Douay's 7th Corps front line was broken under the weight of German firepower.
-Douay's left flank had been dug in in two lines of trenches above Floing, their fire keeping the Germans pinned down in the village.
-By 13:00, the German artillery had destroyed Douay's forces and the German 22nd Division turned Douay's left flank, defeating all counterattacks by French infantry and lancers.
-Douay directed General Jean Auguste Margueritte's cavalry squadrons to open an escape route by launching three desperate attacks on the nearby village of Floing where the Prussian XI Corps was concentrated.
-Margueritte was mortally wounded leading the very first charge, and the two additional charges were mowed down by German infantry fire at 15:00, the number of French killed and wounded amounting to 791.
+The attacks failed and Douay's 7th Corps front line was breached by German firepower.
+Douay's left flank had been dug in in two lines of trenches above Floing, their fire keeping the Germans from advancing from the village.
+By 13:00, the French artillery in that area had been defeated and the German 22nd Division turned Douay's left flank, defeating all counterattacks by French infantry and lancers.
+Ducrot directed General Jean Auguste Margueritte's cavalry squadrons to open an escape route by launching three attacks on the nearby village of Floing where the Prussian XI Corps was concentrated.
+Margueritte was mortally wounded leading the very first charge, and the two additional charges were defeated by German infantry fire at 15:00, the number of French killed and wounded amounting to 791.

-By 14:00, the German infantry had seized the Calvaire and opened fire on the huddled French masses in the Bois de la Garenne.
-The Germans then closed in for the kill from all sides.
-The French 7th Corps under Douay dissolved into a panic-stricken horde, seeking refuge in Sedan while pounded by German artillery.
+By 14:00, the German infantry was on the Calvaire and fired on the French in the Bois de la Garenne.
+The Germans then attacked from all sides.
+The French 7th Corps under Douay broke, seeking refuge in the Bois de la Garenne or Sedan while fired upon by German artillery.
 Ducrot's 1st Corps was routed by the artillery of the Saxon XII Corps and the Prussian Guards Corps.
-The Bois de la Garenne was subject to constant German artillery fire from multiple sides and when the Prussian Guards infantry captured the forest at 14:30, the French survivors inside it surrendered en masse.
+The Bois de la Garenne was subject to German artillery fire from multiple sides and when the Prussian Guards infantry captured the forest at 14:30, the French troops inside it surrendered.

-By the end of the day, with no hope of breaking out, Napoleon III terminated the attacks.
-He hoisted the white flag on the fortress walls of Sedan and sent General André Charles Victor Reille to deliver a letter of surrender to the Prussian Royal Headquarters on the hillside above Frénois.
+Seeking an end to the fighting, Napoleon III hoisted a white flag on the fortress walls of Sedan.
+Wimpffen saw the white flag but refused to surrender and launched one more attack, which was defeated by the Germans.
+Moltke, seeing the white flag, sent Bronsart von Schellendorf to find out its significance and Napoleon returned him with General André Charles Victor Reille to deliver a letter of surrender to the Prussian Royal Headquarters on the hillside above Frénois.
 Wilhelm and Bismarck read the letter and Bismarck accepted it.
-Wimpffen attempted a last-ditch negotiation maneuver, seeking an "honorable capitulation" over prisoner-of-war status for the Army of Châlons, but Moltke rebuffed him, pointing to the French lack of ammunition and food, the 250,000 troops on the German side against the mere 80,000 fighting for the French and the concentric German position.
-Wimpffen only received the truce being prolonged until 09:00 on 2 September.
+Wimpffen sought an "honorable capitulation" over prisoner-of-war status for the Army of Châlons, but Moltke rebuffed him, pointing to the French lack of ammunition and food, the 250,000 troops on the German side against the 80,000 fighting for the French and the surrounding German position.
+The truce was prolonged until 09:00 on 2 September.